 Luckily for Biden, Sanders endorsed him and currently there aren’t solid signs that the socialist-democrats won’t support Biden.
 His choice for the vice-president’s ticket could assist him in earning their support.
 It was rumoured that Stacey Abrams would be picked, but they were proven wrong.
 Could it be Bernie himself?
 That might be just what Biden needs to win the election.
 Will he be able, though, to offer what Sanders may ask in return?
 What if the answer is yes, but eventually Sanders drives away the more moderate Democrat voters?
 No clear signs exist, but it is evident how fast the political environment can change.

-Cloudbet’s winning party odds for November’s election as of June 23rd 2020.
+Cloudbet’s winning party odds for November’s election.

 Recent elections and signs